 - Anti-gel Additive: Diesel gels when it gets extremely cold – put an anti-gel additive in tanks before fueling up

-- Maintain Visual: Keeps views of other vehicles clear at all time.
+- Maintain Visual: Keeps views of other vehicles clear at all times.
 Consider purchasing heated mirrors, this could aid in keeping mirrors useable.

 - 7 Second Rule: To keep a safe distance between your vehicle and the one in front of you, maintain at least a 7 second following distance

-- Monitor Fuel Levels: Keep tank at least half-full when entering hazardous weather conditions
+- Monitor Fuel Levels: Keep the tank at least half-full when entering hazardous weather conditions

-- Avoidance can be the best lost prevention strategy at times
+- Avoidance can be the best loss prevention strategy at times

 - Icy Roads: If ice built-up on your windshield means that there is ice on the road.
 Proceed with extra caution.

-Most Importantly Remain Calm: It is nature to panic, remain calm, keep a clear head is the most successful way to deal with the situation.
+Most Importantly Remain Calm: It is natural to panic, remain calm, keep a clear head is the most successful way to deal with the situation.